tdewhirst98/AWS-React-Cognito/README.md

 # dotenv
-1. Create a .env file in the root directory of the project and add the following environment variables:
+ Create a .env file in the root directory of the project and add the following environment variables:

-2. Copy code:
    - `REACT_APP_POOL_ID=your_cognito_user_pool_id`
    - `REACT_APP_CLIENT_ID=your_cognito_client_id`